© Crown copyright 2021

 This guide will help transport organisations in England understand how to provide safer workplaces and services for themselves, their workers and passengers.
 It outlines measures to assess and address the risks of coronavirus (COVID-19).

-Operators should consider this guidance alongside the general advice to the public on staying safe and alert.
+Operators should consider this guidance alongside the general advice to the public on national lockdown that applies in England.

 - identify the risks arising from coronavirus